belle2/basf2/b2bii/doc/AnalysisKey.rst

 -------------------------------------
 PID corrections and systematic errors
 -------------------------------------
-Efficiecny correction factors and systematic errors for Belle PID were obtained using corresponding MC and data samples.
+Efficiency correction factors and systematic errors for Belle PID were obtained using corresponding MC and data samples.
 Those studies were done for different PID selections, and possible selections differ for different hypotheses